Josh Bell Preview, Player Props: Marlins vs. Brewers

-Josh Bell -- batting .308 in his past 10 games -- will be in action for the Miami Marlins versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 11 at 7:40 PM ET.
+After hitting .250 with two doubles, a home run, four walks and four RBI in his past 10 games, Josh Bell and the Miami Marlins take on the Milwaukee Brewers (who will hand the ball to Freddy Peralta) at 7:40 PM ET on Tuesday.

-He had a one-hit performance in his last game (1-for-3) against the Phillies.
+He had a hitless performance in his previous game (0-for-2) against the Brewers.

 Josh Bell Game Info & Props vs. the Brewers